zrlu/cs848-wikipedia-table-aggregator/README.md

 4    0.263
 Name: 3P%, Length: 9131, dtype: object

-# manipulate the dataframe directy
+# manipulate the dataframe directly
 # find all 3P% where Year starts with "2009" or Year is 2009
 >> pd.to_numeric(cat[cat['Year'].str.match("2009") | (cat['Year'] == 2009)]['3P%'], errors='coerce')
 0     0.324